HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 How do we get started on a project?

-First, decide what you want to accomplish with your promotional project.
+First, decide what you want to accomplish with the promotional project.
 Second, decide what media you think will best deliver your message.
 Third, gather up and provide every piece of information you can for the project, including written content or an outline, notes, graphics, and photos.
 For more information about this subject, go to the Plan page.
 There you'll find helpful information to organize and plan your project, get things started, and work with cynaps*kreativ to move the project along.

 Also, you can fill out the form on the Quote page.
 Though submitting this form isn't required to start a project, it does ask for all the necessary information for most projects.
 The form really is easy to fill out and not very complicated, and you can submit your project information in a few minutes — you only have to fill out the information relevant to the type of projects you need.
 If there's something you're not sure about, leave it blank, and ask questions in the relative comment or note field so we can help you or provide options.